yellowmessenger/documentation/docs/cookbooks/whatsapp cookbook/faqs.md

 Though there are some limitations of the same, as mentioned :

-After completing Embedded Signup or the “on behalf of” (OBO) onboarding processes, businesses will immediately be able to:
+After completing embedded sign up or the “on behalf of”(OBO) onboarding processes, businesses will immediately be able to:

 1. Respond to unlimited customer-initiated conversations (24-hour messaging windows)
 2. Send business-initiated conversations to 50 unique customers in a rolling 24-hour period